jihene-b3/covidviz/covidviz/covidtime/README.md

 #### Covidtracker

 The graphs are an overview of the current situation in France.
-It allows at a glance to follow the the ratio of in-hospital deaths to hospitalizations in frech departments and to determin their evoulution of the number of in-hospital deaths vs. number of hospitalizations.
+It gices us a glance to follow the the ratio of in-hospital deaths to hospitalizations in frech departments and to determin their evoulution of the number of in-hospital deaths vs. number of hospitalizations.

 #### Analysis of COVID-19 progression in France